 Alternative Transport Options

 Don’t get excited, we’re not talking about hoverboards or teleportation here.
 Transportation options like walking, biking, public transport, and ridesharing are important to consider when looking for a good neighborhood.
-Use WalkScore.com to evaluate the different transportation options available in an area.
-The site will rank a neighborhood based on three main categories: walk score, transit score, and bike score.
-Ideally, a good neighborhood would have high scores in all three areas.
+Use maps to evaluate the different transportation options available in an area.
+Ideally, a good neighborhood will be close to restaurants and parks and will be easy to get around via car, bike, foot, and public transit.
 But you might find neighborhoods that rank really high in two of the three categories.
 If coffee shops and local eateries are your love language, you’ll totally want to check neighborhood walkability.

 Public Parks and Playgrounds

 In the 1950s, American society experienced post-WWII economic prosperity and cities expanded to build more parks that also housed sports facilities.
 Today, throughout the country, parks are a major venue for physical activity.
 Data from the National Recreation and Parks Association states that nearly 75 percent of American’s live within a two-mile radius of a park.
 Not bad!
 In good neighborhoods, parks are better staffed with support personnel, which often means more developed park programs and activities for residents to enjoy.